2. Loading clouds and other entities from files

 2.2.4.
 Loading a file containing several entities

-The cloudComPy.importFile() returns a tuple (list(mesh), list(cloud), file structure).
+The cloudComPy.importFile() returns a tuple (list(mesh), list(cloud), list(facets), list(polylines), file structure).
 The lists can be empty, depending on the content of the file.
 See Loading the file structure below for file structure.
-For now, CloudComPy detects only meshes and clouds in a .bin file.
-For instance, polylines and facets are imported as clouds, primitives are imported as meshes.
+For now, CloudComPy detects only 4 types of entities (meshes, clouds, facets, polylines) in a .bin file.
+For instance, primitives are imported as meshes.

 2.3.
 Select the scans to load in a .E57 file